Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

 1. Next, the ROS TCP connection needs to be defined.
 Select `Robotics -> ROS Settings` from the top menu bar.

-   In the ROS Settings window, the `Host Name` should be the IP address of your ROS machine (*not* the one running Unity).
+   In the ROS Settings window, the `ROS IP Address` should be the IP address of your ROS machine (*not* the one running Unity).

    - Find the IP address of your ROS machine.
 In Ubuntu, open a terminal window, and enter `hostname -I`.

-   - Replace the `Host Name` value with the IP address of your ROS machine.
+   - Replace the `ROS IP Address` value with the IP address of your ROS machine.
 Ensure that the `Host Port` is set to `10000`.

-   - If you are going to run ROS services with a Docker container, fill `Host Name` and `Override Unity IP` with the loopback IP address `127.0.0.1`.
-Otherwise, leave the `Override Unity IP` field empty.
+   - If you are going to run ROS services with a Docker container, fill `ROS IP Address` and `Override Unity IP Address` with the loopback IP address `127.0.0.1`.
+Otherwise, leave the `Override Unity IP Address` field empty.

    ![](img/2_settings.png)